ameliadahm20/TwitterSentimentAnalysis/README.md

 ```
 ├── README.md                          <- The top-level README for reviewers of this project
-├── FinalNotebookOutline.ipynb            <- Narrative documentation of analysis in Jupyter NB
+├── SentimentAnalysis.ipynb            <- Narrative documentation of analysis in Jupyter NB
 ├── AncillaryAnalyses                  <- Notebooks containing ancillary analyses
 ├── data                               <- Both sourced externally and generated from code
 └── images                             <- Both sourced externally and generated from code